wabkur/binary_trees/README.md

-function that performs a left-rotation on a binary tree
+function that goes through a binary tree using level-order traversal